Count Olrox

 Count Olrox was a German lord, a noble of some power and sway who ruled over his citizens with an iron fist.
 Every lusting for more power, Orlox heard tales of the vampire.
 Wanting the power of the vampire, and the immortality that came with it, for himself, Olrox went in search of the dark magics to turn himself into a vampire.
 Soon his searching had brought him the power he lusted, turning him into a damned creature of darkness.
 His power grew, and so did his ego, and the people trembled before him.

 Well, all but one person.
 The one being willing to stand against Olrox was Count Dracula, another vampire lord from a neighboring region (although all were parts of the Holy Roman Empire, of course).
 Soon it was that Dracula and Olrox came to blows, each craving the power the other had, and both willing to fight to the death to defeat their enemy.
-In the enteral struggle between the two, Dracula came out the victor, forcing Olrox to be his vassal.
+In the eternal struggle between the two, Dracula came out the victor, forcing Olrox to be his vassal.

 Soon enough, Alucard had invaded deep into the castle, eventually encountering Olrox within his own chambers.
 Although the Count put up a good fight, Alucard was more powerful.
 In the end, Olrox was defeated, his body reduced to little more than dust, while Alucard went off in search of more evil to cleanse from the land.